deimonn/void-guides/1. Installation/Guide.md

     chmod +x ~/.loginrc
     ```

-If you did everything correctly, on restarting your session a dialog saying "HEY!" should appear after a while.
+If you did everything correctly, on restarting your session a notification saying "HEY!" should appear after a while.

 Various parts of this guide will refer back to this section whenever a user service needs running on startup, so it is worth setting up beforehand.

 ### Installing an audio and media server

 The PipeWire media server has come a long way since its early days; I definitely recommend you set it up as your system's audio server.
-It'll also allow screensharing the whole desktop.
+It'll also allow screensharing the whole desktop if your environment relies on Wayland rather than X11.

 1. Begin by installing `pipewire`, `alsa-pipewire` and `rtkit`: